jonathancraddock/mootparadox_grav/pages/03.projects/simple-self-hosted-gpx-map/item.md

 ===

-I'm talking about a coloured line displayed on top of a map, so there is no conceivable requirement for cookies, advertising, intrusive tracking, social media logins, licensing fees, pop-up messages, in-your-face invitations to sign up for stuff nobody needs, or any other annoyances.
+What I'm describing is a coloured line displayed on top of a map.
+There is no requirement for cookies, advertising, intrusive tracking, social media logins, condescending watermarks all over the place, licensing fees, pop-up messages, in-your-face invitations to sign up for stuff nobody needs, requests for "likes", or any other annoyances.

 ### Pennine Way, Bowlees to Dufton